Blog Demo Design by Britt Douglas. Powered by Blogger.

 7 Ways To Hang Wreaths On Windows

-No matter what type of window you have—top down or bottom up, single hung or double hung —there's a method here that's suitable for your wreath.
+No matter what type of window you have—top down or bottom up, single hung or double hung —there's a method here that's suitable for hanging your wreath on your window outdoors.

 how to hang a wreath on outside windows | colonial house with wreaths, wreaths on exterior windows

-Note: affiliate links have been used in this post for shopping convenience.
-Updated for 2023.
+Disclosure: affiliate links have been used in this post for shopping convenience.
+Updated for 2024.

 What size wreath do I need for my windows?